SarthakJShetty/ORM/README.md

 # Operations-Research
-## Building a program for visualization of Critical Path in Critical Path Method which is an integral tool in Operations Research.
+## Building a program for visualization of Critical Path in Critical Path Method for Operations Research.

 ### Introduction
 This project is in the process of being developed for the effective visualization of Critical Path, Best Starting time and Lagging time.

-#### This code has not fully developed.
+#### This code has not been fully developed.
 Some portions of it are still incomplete.
+Suggestions for improving the code are always appreciated.

 #### Terminologies
 1. Nodes: Symbolize the start or end (sometimes both), of events.
 A node can be the starting (or terminating) point of one or more events.